Ask a doctor about a prescription for EXAMETAZIMA RADIOPHARMACY 500 MICROGRAMS RADIOPHARMACEUTICAL PREPARATION KIT

 Very rare: affects less than 1 in 10,000 people

-Unknown frequency: cannot be estimated from available data.
+Frequency not known: cannot be estimated from the available data.

 Allergic reactions:

-Other side effects are as follows:
+Other side effects are:

 Reporting of side effects:

-This medication does not need to be stored by you.
-This medication is stored under the responsibility of the specialist in suitable facilities.
-Radioactive material storage will be carried out in accordance with national regulations.
+You will not need to store this medicine.
+This medicine is stored under the responsibility of the specialist in suitable facilities.
+The storage of radiopharmaceuticals will be carried out in accordance with national regulations on radioactive materials.

-The following information is intended solely for the specialist.
+The following information is intended only for the specialist.

-Do not use this medication if you observe visible signs of deterioration.
+Do not use this medicine if you notice visible signs of deterioration.

 Unmarked product:

-Store between 2°C and 8°C. Do not freeze.
+Store between 2°C and 8°C. Do not freeze

-Store in the original packaging to protect it from light.
+Store in the original packaging to protect from light.

 After radiolabeling:

-Do not store at a temperature above 25°C after radiolabeling.
+Do not store above 25°C after radiolabeling.

 Do not refrigerate or freeze.